-The neonatal team has a ‘wish list‘ featuring items and projects, both big and small, that will help to further enhance the environment and care for babies and their families.
+The neonatal team has a ‘wish list‘ featuring examples of items which could make a big difference to the experience of babies and their families.
 The list includes, for example:

 - Height adjustable stools to go alongside incubators, so parents can sit comfortably and watch over their newborns